coderrio/Coderr.Documentation/docs/client/libraries/log4net/index.md

 log4net integration
 ================

 The log4net library injects codeRR into the logging pipeline of log4net.
 Each time you log something and include an exception it will be reported to codeRR.
-This is by far the easiest way to use the power of codeRR in legacy applizations (which use log4net).
+This is by far the easiest way to use the power of codeRR in legacy applications (which use log4net).

 # Setup